 UC Berkeley offers financial support to students with dependent children.
 A handful of colleges offer free child care, to find out if your school has this program you should contact your school’s financial aid office.

 Some useful resources for college students with kids are:

-- Temporary Assistance for Needy Families (TANF): This program allocates funds to state to assist low-income family.
-States can use these funds to provide child care for college student with kids.
+- Temporary Assistance for Needy Families (TANF): This program allocates funds to state to assist low-income families.
+States can use these funds to provide child care for college students with kids.

 - Child and Adult Care Food Program (CACFP): Administered by the U.S. Department of Agriculture, it provides nutrition education and meals to families based on their income.

 - Child Care Access Means Parents in School Program (CCAMPIS): This program provides grants to higher education institutions to offer campus-based child care services for low-income student parents.
 As of right now, 153 colleges and universities receive CCAMPIS funding.